123sites/book-search/README.md

 ## User Story 📖

-As a person looking who loves to read,
+As a person who loves to read,
 I want to search for new books to read, so I can have a list of books to buy.